sigmorphon/sigmorphon.github.io/index.md

 **Workshops:** SIGMORPHON also organizes workshops in computational morphology and phonology.
 The last biennial meeting was the [14th SIGMORPHON Workshop](http://www.ling.ohio-state.edu/sigmorphon/), which took place at ACL 2016 in Berlin, Germany, on August 11, 2016.

 **Shared tasks:** SIGMORPHON is co-organizing the [CoNLL–SIGMORPHON 2018 shared task](sharedtasks/2018) on learning morphological inflection.
+It will be presented during EMNLP 2018.
 We also organized the [CoNLL–SIGMORPHON 2017 shared task](sharedtasks/2017) and a [previous shared task](sharedtasks/2016) on inflection, which coincided with the 14th SIGMORPHON Workshop at ACL 2016.
 Thanks to all those who participated!

 ---